-A recent control system upgrade in a power plant of Dubai Electricity and Water Authority (DEWA) is ensuring that the gas turbines undergo constant performance rejuvenation.
-The combination of digital twin and artificial intelligence makes it possible for the first time to compensate for age-related performance losses in real time.
-As a result, the performance of the turbines has been increased by up to 3.5 MW each, and NOx emissions have fallen by as much as ten percent.
+Pairing a digital twin with artificial intelligence is rejuvenating older turbines in Dubai.
+As a result, turbine performance has been increased by up to 3.5 megawatts each, and NOx emissions have fallen by as much as ten percent.

 The Jebel Ali power plant of Dubai Electricity and Water Authority (DEWA) has impressively demonstrated how combining a digital twin with artificial intelligence (AI) can achieve a lasting improvement in the operating result.
 Five gas turbines in Jebel Ali’s M Station, which is the biggest power station unit in the United Arab Emirates, were recently equipped with this type of upgraded controller.